xerris/xerris-terraform-control-tower-aft/README.md

 ![alt text](./img/6.png " ")
 * The status of the connection will change to available.\
 ![alt text](./img/7.png " ")
-* Now we need to add permissions in AWS service catalog.\
+* Now we need to add permissions to the AWS Service Catalog.\
 ![alt text](./img/8.png " ")
-* Click on AWS Control Tower Account Factory\
+* Click on "AWS Control Tower Account Factory"\
 ![alt text](./img/9.png " ")
 * Select the Groups, roles, and users tab(third) \
 ![alt text](./img/10.png " ")\